BOOK: “Trauma & Recovery”

 • that we don’t have to manipulate to get our needs met

-• that we can take care of ourselves, if we grow a Healthy Adult
+• that we can take care of ourself, if we grow a Healthy Adult

-• how to be kind to our Inner Child – grow a Loving Parent!
+• how to be kind to our Inner Child – by growing a Loving Parent!

 • what mental health is (see posts on ‘Recovery’)